Rose Bay, Tasmania: Housing

 43.8% of properties in Rose Bay are owned outright and 31.0% are owned with a mortgage whilst 22.8% rent their property.
-Rose Bay is a tightly held pocket in Hobart with "barely more than a dozen transactions a year, one a month, if you are lucky" according to Harcourt Signature Rosny Park sales consultant Scotch Leitch.
+Rose Bay is a tightly held pocket in Hobart with "barely more than a dozen transactions a year, one a month, if you are lucky" according to a local real estate professional.
 The scarcity of properties for sale is explained by the suburb being the closest suburb to the Tasman Bridge "Rose Bay occupies a privileged position, north facing, close to the city as well as Rosny Park's Eastlands shops and services and 10 minutes to the airport.
 Virtually all the properties in Rose Bay have some feel and connection to the river so people have that opportunity to get close to the water front without much traffic".

 Properties, when for sale, are in high demand in Rose Bay averaging 5006 visits per property compared to Tasmania's average of 2298 visits per property.

 In 2021 the median property price in Rose Bay was $978,500 and the median rent was $550 per week.